totalspectrum/spin2cpp/doc/basic.md

 ### ALIAS

-Keyword reserved for future use.
+Keyword used in `DECLARE` to declare variable aliases.

 ### AND